How To Use Excel’s XLOOKUP Function [Guide 2022]

 Example 2 – INDEX/MATCH/MATCH

 Replacing an INDEX/MATCH is nice, but what about the ultra-dynamic INDEX/MATCH/MATCH?
 This combination of functions allows you to dynamically look both horizontal and vertical at the same time.

 Here is an example where a single Index/Match/Match can be used to both pull in the Name and City column data into our table.

 So how can we replicate this capability with XLOOKUP?
-The sort answer is you can’t…..with a single XLOOKUP.
+The short answer is you can’t…..with a single XLOOKUP.
 Let me introduce you to the Double XLOOKUP!

-This method is a little tricky to grasp at first, but it all relies on XLOOKUP’s ability to return a Range not a Value as it’s answer.
-I will write a more in-depth article on the mechanics of this function combination, but essential we will be using a second XLOOKUP function to return the cell range reference that is used for the 3rd input in the first XLOOKUP function.
+This method is a little tricky to grasp at first, but it all relies on XLOOKUP’s ability to return a Range not a Value as its answer.
+I wrote a more in-depth article on the mechanics of a Double XLOOKUP, but essentially we will be using a second XLOOKUP function to return the cell range reference that is used for the 3rd input in the first XLOOKUP function.
 Sounds fun, right?

 Here’s how it would look in practice:

 I Hope This Helped!

 Hopefully, I was able to explain how you can use the new XLOOKUP function to replace a bunch of the common lookup methods in Excel.
 If you have any questions or suggestions on how to improve this article, please let me know in the comments section below.